sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 #  - my-connectivity
 ```

-**_TODO_** `ALLOW_MOCKED_AUTH_HEADER` removed, validate

-> As of version 3.0.0 of the Cloud SDK you are not required to explicitly enable unauthorized access to your web service anymore.

-**_TODO_** No tenant and user are now allowed

-> The SDK will fall back to providing mock tenant and user information when no actual tenant information is available.
-This setting must never be enabled in productive environments.
-It is only meant to make testing easier if you do not yet implement the authentication mechanisms of Cloud Foundry.
-If you want to learn more about authorizing user access in a productive environment, please find `Step 7: Securing Your Application`.

 With this, the setup is complete and we can re-deploy the application.
 However, we still need to configure the destination to our SAP S/4HANA system.
 We will do this in the next section and then deploy the application to Cloud Foundry.

 **Configure Destinations**